The White Tiger

 The White Tiger Story

-Long ago in a village near the Kumgang Mountains in Korea there lived a young boy.
+LONG AGO IN A VILLAGE near the Kumgang Mountains in Korea, there lived a boy.
 His father had been missing since he was a baby, and the boy knew very well the reason why.
 An enormous White Tiger still lived in the Kumgang Mountains who had tormented the village for years, coming down to prey not only on horses and cattle, but even on the human beings who lived there.
-Years ago, his father, who had been the finest hunter and gunman in the land, ventured into the Kumgang Mountains to shoot the White Tiger and to save the village.
+Years ago, his father, who had been the finest hunter and gunman in the land, ventured into the Kumgang Mountains to shoot the White Tiger and save the village.
 He had never returned.

-When he was fifteen years old, the boy went to his mother and said, "Mother, I'm ready now to set out for the Kumgang Mountains to find the White Tiger and defeat him.
-Please, let me go."
+When he was 15 years old, the youth went to his mother and said, "Mother, I'm ready now to set out for the Kumgang Mountains to find the White Tiger and defeat him.
+Please, let me go and wish me well."

 The mother did not want to lose her son, too.
 With tears in her eyes, she said, "Even a famous marksman like your father was lost to the terrible White Tiger.
 Please, son, quit dreaming about such nonsense and stay safe here at home."

-"Don't worry, Mother," the son cried.
+"Don't worry, Mother," the son burst out.
 "I shall find the White Tiger, I know it!"

 Finally the mother said, "Very well, as you wish.
 But first let me ask you one thing.
 Your father used to have me stand with a water jug on my head.
-Then he would shoot off the handle of the water jug from one mile away without spilling any water.
+Then he would shoot off the handle of the water jug from 1000 feet away without spilling any water.
 Can you do the same thing?"

 When he heard this, the young son immediately tried to match his father's skill.
-He had his mother stand one whole mile away, with a water jug on top of her head.
+He had his mother stand 1000 feet away with a water jug on top of her head.
 He took careful aim, but missed.
 So he gave up his idea of going to the mountains and instead, practiced three more years with the gun.

 After three years, he tried again.
 This time he succeeded in knocking off the handle of the water jug on his mother's head without spilling a drop of water.
-Then the mother said, "Actually son, your father was able to shoot the eye out of a needle from one mile away.
+Then the mother said, "Actually son, your father was able to shoot the eye out of a needle from 1000 feet away.
 Can you do this?"

 The son asked his mother to place a needle in a tree trunk.
-Then he walked back for one mile.
+Then he walked back 1000 feet.
 Taking careful aim, he let go a shot, but missed.
 Once again, he gave up the idea of going to the Kumgang Mountains and settled down to another three years of practicing even harder.
-At the end of three years, he was 21 years old by that time, he again tried the same trick.
+At the end of the three years, he was 21 years old by that time, he again tried the same trick.
 This time, with the crack of his gun, the eye of the needle fell to the ground.

 Now in fact, what the mother had told her son about the amazing feats his father used to be able to do, were all lies.
 The mother had thought that if she told him impossible tales about the father, that the boy might give up his crazy idea of seeking the terrible White Tiger.
 But now that he had actually succeeded in performing each of the feats she told him her husband could do, the mother could not help being impressed with his determination.
 So she gave permission for him to leave for the Kumgang Mountains.